Baryons in the light-front approach: The three-quark picture: Theoretical framework and some applications

 $\psi_{0,1}(321)$ have the same normalization factor as that in Eq.~(\ref{eq:normalization_factor}).
 Moreover, $\psi_{0,1}(321)$ are orthogonal

 where quark $1^{\prime}$ does not need to be the same as quark 1.

 Now consider the relation between the three-quark picture and the diquark picture.
 The key observation is that in the three-quark picture, the first two quarks form a diquark in the diquark picture.
 Specifically, in $\psi_{0}(321)/\psi_{1}(321)$, quark 3 and quark 2 are considered to form a scalar/axial-vector diquark.
-Actually, $\psi_{0,1}(321)$ correspond to a diquark basis.
+In fact, $\psi_{0,1}(321)$ constitute a diquark basis.

 One can easily check that

 In addition, it can be shown that

 with the transition matrix